PKU-IMRE/VERI-Wild/README.md

 ![](https://github.com/PKU-IMRE/VERI-Wild/blob/master/statistics.png)

 ## Test
+Important!!!!!!!!!
-<font color=#FF7F50 >Note that, for CVPR 2019 test set, given a query image, we remove the images with the same camera id and same vehicle id as query image in the gallery set.
-They are not considered when computing the mAP and CMC.</font>
+Note that, for CVPR 2019 test set, given a query image, you need to remove the images with the same camera id and same vehicle id as query image in the gallery set.
+They are not considered when computing the mAP and CMC.